Variable Templates

 };

-There are some disadvantages here.
+But, this has the same disadvantages we saw when trying to create classes to accommodate different data types.
 Aside from the code duplication and the verbose names, this approach requires us to know all the types our users will want in advance.

 Creating Variable Templates